Our Office Will Be Closed Monday, 26th January 2026

 • Division 40 plant and equipment depreciation

-The capital works allowance relates to claims for the wear and tear that occurs to the structure of the property and any fixed items.
+The capital works allowance relates to claims for wear and tear on the property's structure and any fixed items.
 Capital works include items such as the roof, walls, doors, kitchen cupboards, bathroom tubs, and toilet bowls.

-Generally, any residential building where construction commenced after 15th September 1987 will entitle its owner to capital works deductions.
+Generally, any residential building that commenced construction after 15th September 1987 is entitled to capital works deductions.
 These deductions can be claimed at a rate of 2.5 per cent per year for up to forty years.

-Owners of buildings constructed before 1987 should still determine what deductions are available, as these buildings may have undergone some form of renovation that can result in capital works deductions.
+Owners of buildings constructed before 1987 should still determine which deductions are available, as these buildings may have undergone renovations that qualify for capital works deductions.

-Under current legislation, owners of second-hand residential properties who exchanged contracts after 7:30 pm on 9th November 2017, are not eligible to claim deductions for previously used plant or equipment assets.
+Under current legislation, owners of second-hand residential properties who exchanged contracts after 7:30 pm on 9th November 2017 are not eligible to claim deductions for previously used plant or equipment.
 Investors who purchase brand-new residential properties, substantially renovated properties, or commercial real estate, or add new plant and equipment assets to a second-hand residential property, can still claim substantial depreciation deductions.

 How will claiming depreciation help an investor?